Exploring the Biblical meaning of 'Loving Our Neighbors’

 We looked at classrooms, dormitories, play areas, and a chapel.
 At lunchtime we watched all the children file into the dining hall, sit down at several long tables, and, in unison, sing the blessing on their food!

-As we toured, my friend, who rarely attended church, asked our escort how the orphanage was supported.
+As we toured, my friend asked our escort how the orphanage was supported.
 "Well," she replied, "When we’re running low on something, we just pray and tell God what we need.
 Then God tells the people in some church up in the States.
 And then they bring it to us, like you just did."

 My friend looked so incredulous it was hard not to laugh!